 In 193 AD, the Bishop of Rome wrote letters of excommunication to the churches of Asia because they disagreed on the observance of Easter, and the evidence of the Holy Spirit, and the Spirit of truth, was taken from the Church.

-The saints were given into his hands for time, times and half a time, 3 1/2 years, or 1278 days, as years, from 193 AD until 1471 AD, when the first Protestant Denomination broke free from the Papacy.
+The saints were given into the hand of the Antichrist for time, times and half a time, 3 1/2 years, or 1278 days, as years, from 193 AD until 1471 AD, when the first Protestant Denomination broke free from the Papacy.

 By His Spirit, God is showing the way to unity, “that the world may believe that You sent Me.”